CoalaWeb/coalaweb-docs/docs/git/default-git-user.md

 ![Figure-3](http://cdn.coalaweb.com/images/docs/git/default-git-user/default-git-user-4.png "Figure-3"){.coalaweb-docs}

 If you want you can check the file was created with the right content by just using Nano.
-Open the file again as we did in the first step and once you are happy you can use **ctrl x**.
-If leave without making any changes it will drop out of the editor window.
+Open the file again as we did in the first step and once you are happy hit **ctrl x**.
+If you leave without making any changes it will automatically drop out of the editor window.

 ### All Done

-That should be it, now when committing both the **Author** and **Comitter** should be auto populated with your chosen details.
+That should be it, now when committing both the **Author** and **Commiter** should be auto populated with your chosen details.

 ## Things to note